wookiehangover/sambreed-dev/src/content/wiki/computers/web-development/front-end/layered-architecture.md

 - Sessions, Authorization, and Authentication come into the picture
 - Basic premise is:
 - Ruby on Rails, while not a CMS itself, helped popularize techniques for building a 3-Layer application
-- You don't typically think of Facebook as a CMS, but prior to the switch to the algorithmic newsfeed in 2012, Facebook was more-or-less a simple content management system.
+- You don't typically think of Facebook as a CMS, but prior to the switch to the algorithmic newsfeed in 2012, Facebook was more-or-less a multi-user content management system.
 	- Same goes for Twitter: take input from a user (your posts), stuff it in a database, and display it in some other context later on.
 	- MySpace had an even more liberal interpretation, allowing any CSS or HTML to be included on your profile page so that you could blast any visitor to your profile with an emo song at full volume.